Luxed/nvim-config/notes.md

 # TODO

-- ~~Only show git indicator when in a git repo in custom `galaxyline` line~~ Either update to a maintained version of Galaxyline or change status line
+- Only show git indicator when in a git repo in custom `galaxyline` line.
+  Actually, start thinking to switch over to lualine which seems simple and more maintained.
 - Move all keybinds in a single location
 - Disable virtual text for hints
 - Use new Neovim `lua.keymap` interface ([pull request](https://github.com/neovim/neovim/pull/16591))